Lozzy-Bear/icebear/README.rst

 ----------------------------------------------------------------------------------------------------------------------------------------------
-date_created                        [year, month, day] date this file was created version                             software version used to create this file date                                [year, month, day, hour] date of the data experiment_name                     name of experiment (ex; normal, mobile) radar_config                        name of the radar the data was collected with (ex; ib, ib3d, lofar) center_freq                         radar signal center frequency in Hz
+date_created                        [year, month, day] date this file was created version                             software version used to create this file date                                [year, month, day] date of the data experiment_name                     name of experiment (ex; normal, mobile) radar_config                        name of the radar the data was collected with (ex; ib, ib3d, lofar) center_freq                         radar signal center frequency in Hz